gnyaliyeva/smartgiftcase/README.md

 # HeroEngage & Smartgift Frontend Case

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You can fetch the repository to execute project in dethe development mode or visit the [Live version](https://gnyaliyeva.github.io/smartgiftcase)
+You can fetch the repository to execute project in the development mode and also visit the [Live version](https://gnyaliyeva.github.io/smartgiftcase).

 ## Install